 2. Sea-Doo Spark Cover

 The next Sea-Doo Spark Accessory is a cover.
 I personally did not get the cover that Sea-Doo sells as I think it’s too much.
-The cover I use is this one here and I’m happy with it.
-I don’t tow with the cover on, if you do that then consider the Sea-Doo Spark Cover here.
+The cover I use is this one here (Amazon Link Ad) and I’m happy with it.
+I don’t tow with the cover on, if you do that then consider the Sea-Doo Spark Cover here (Amazon Link Ad).
 (Make sure to get the correct size if you have a 2up or 3up)

 The whole body of the Spark is Ploy-Tec which is a type of plastic.
 Unlike fiberglass, plastic is not porous, so it does not dry out the same way that fiberglass does.
 That is why you see old jet ski’s looking chalky.